Ibex: History

 Evidence of the ibex is widely present in the archaeological record.
 The earliest known artifacts featuring the ibex are from the Harappan civilization and are rare.
 A seal from the Harappan region of Cholistan has been dated between 2500–2000 BCE.
 Twin Ibexes are seen under the seat of the 'Pashupati' figure on a seal from Mohenjodaro, ca. 2000–1900 BCE.
-An ibex also features in a composite seal along with other animals, described by Dr J.M.
-Kenoyer on page 194 of his 1998 book titled "Ancient Cities of the Indus Valley Civilization".
+An ibex also features in a composite seal along with other animals, described by Dr J. M. Kenoyer on page 194 of his 1998 book titled "Ancient Cities of the Indus Valley Civilization".

 Ibex motifs are very common on cylinder seals and pottery, both painted and embossed, from the Near East and Mediterranean regions.
 Excavations from Minoan Crete at Knossos, for example, have yielded specimens from c.
 1800 BCE, including one cylinder seal depicting an ibex defending himself from a hunting dog.
 From the similar age a gold jewelry ibex image was found at the Akrotiri archaeological site on Santorini in present day Greece.
 An Iron Age Capra ibex specimen was recovered at the Aq Kupruk Archaeological site in present day Afghanistan, illustrating either domestication or hunting of the ibex by these early peoples.
 However, archaeological records of ibex can be difficult to separate from those of domestic goats.

 Earlier evidence of domestication or hunting of the ibex was found identified through DNA analysis of the contents of the stomach of Ötzi, the natural mummy of a Chalcolithic man discovered in the Ötztal Alps in 1991, who lived between 3400 and 3100 BCE.
 According to DNA reconstruction, the man's penultimate meal contained ibex.
-There is a myth that says Ibex used to have wings in a time and they used to fly back in dates, by time their wings disappeared and they started climbing the mountain.

 In Yemen, the ibex is a longstanding symbol of national identity, representing many positive attributes of the Yemeni people.
 Numbers of the animal – primarily the Nubian ibex – declined significantly from the late 20th century, due to hunting.
 In 2022, activists and intellectuals urged the declaration of an annual National Ibex Day, on 22 January, along with calls for greater protection of the animal.